Office Locations v

 Workplace Injuries in New York Can Be Devastating-Our Fierce NY Workers Compensation Attorneys Fight For Clients

 For over 90 years, we've been aggressively defending the rights of hard-working New Yorkers who have been hurt on the job.
 We help injured workers navigate the complicated workers' compensation insurance claim process, from filing a workers' compensation claim and choosing a doctor to understanding workers' compensation benefits or submitting wage and hour claims.
-We prepare for every case as if we are going to trial-and have no hesitation to do so if needed-which motivates opponents to settle out of court and with a sizable amount.
+We prepare for every case as if we are going to trial and have no hesitation in doing so if needed, which motivates opponents to settle out of court with a sizable amount.

 Straight Answers from NYC Workers’ Compensation Attorneys